-Florescent immunohistochemistry was performed with antibodies against ionized calcium-binding adapter molecule 1 (Iba1; rabbit IgG 1:300; Wako, 019-19741) or glial fibrillary acidic protein (GFAP; rabbit IgG 1:500; Millipore AB5804).
-Mounted sections were washed in PBS, and blocked in 4% non-specific goat serum with 0.3% Triton-X for 1 h at room temperature.
-Slices were incubated with primary antibody in blocking solution overnight at 4 °C. Anti-rabbit secondary antibody (Invitrogen, A31573) was applied at a 1:1000 concentration for 2 h at room temperature in blocking solution.
+Florescent immunohistochemistry was performed with antibodies against ionized calciumbinding adapter molecule 1 (Iba1; rabbit IgG 1:300; Wako, 019-19741) or glial fibrillary acidic protein (GFAP; rabbit IgG 1:500; Millipore AB5804).
+Mounted sections were washed in PBS, and blocked in 4% non-specific goat serum with 0.3% Triton-X for 1 hour at room temperature.
+Slices were incubated with primary antibody in blocking solution overnight at $4^{\circ}$ C. Anti-rabbit secondary antibody (Invitrogen, A31573) was applied at a 1:1000 concentration for 2 hours at room temperature in blocking solution.
 Sections were counterstained with Hoechst (Hoechst 33342, Life Technologies, H3570) or Fluo-Nissl (N21479, Life Technologies).
 Sections were preserved with Fluoromount-G (Southern Biotech) and coverslipped.
-Immunohistochemical images were acquired with a confocal microscope (Nikon A1RSI Laser Scanning Confocal or Zeiss LSM 710) using 10x or 20x objectives.
+Immunohistochemical images were acquired with a confocal microscope (Nikon A1RSI Laser Scanning Confocal or Zeiss LSM 710) on the 10× or 20× objectives.